disobliged/team-7/agendas/jan27.md

 # Team 7 Meeting #3, January 27th, 2026
-We have narrowed down our research project to the Fish dataset, with our research question as: Does the species of fish and microbial diversity affect swimming performance and what depth they reside?
+We have narrowed down our research project to the fish dataset, with our research question as:
+- Does the species of fish and microbial diversity affect swimming performance and what depth they reside?

 ##  Fish Dataset and Group Assignment 1